ibm-cloud-docs/BlockStorage/adjustable-iops.md

 copyright:
   years: 2014, 2018
-lastupdated: "2018-06-26"
+lastupdated: "2018-06-29"

 ---
 {:new_window: target="_blank"}

 # Adjusting IOPS

 With this new feature, {{site.data.keyword.blockstoragefull}} storage users can adjust the IOPS of their existing {{site.data.keyword.blockstorageshort}} immediately.
-They don't need to create a duplicate or manually copying data to new storage.
+They don't need to create a duplicate or manually copy data to new storage.
 Users don't experience any kind of outage or lack of access to the storage while the adjustment is taking place.

 Billing for the storage is updated to add the pro-rated difference of the new price to the current billing cycle.
 The full new amount is billed in the next billing cycle.